Eventornado blog

 Top-10 tips to organize hackathon online

-Since hackathons evolved to include a much wider list of fields compared to the original being exclusively for software developers, there are also some industry-specific differences that could arise when preparing a hackathon in the medical industry, for example.
+Since hackathons evolved to include a much wider list of fields compared to the original, which was exclusively for software developers, some industry-specific differences could arise when preparing a hackathon in the medical industry, for example.

 1. Figure out the goal of your hackathon

-A good example of an event with a defined goal is Hack The Crisis Estonia, which is an online hackathon that was launched a year ago.
+A good example of an event with a defined goal is Hack The Crisis Estonia.

 2. Think about the correct date for your hackathon